Rein Me In

-"Rein Me In" is a song by English singer-songwriter Sam Fender featuring English singer-songwriter Olivia Dean.
-It is a remix of the song of the same name from Fender's third studio album People Watching.
-It was released on 20 June 2025 as the sixth single from the album and reached number six on the UK singles chart.
+"Rein Me In" is a song by British singer-songwriters Sam Fender and Olivia Dean.
+It is a re-recorded duet version of a song from Fender's third studio album People Watching (2025), as the original features only Fender.
+It was released on 20 June 2025 as the sixth single from the album.

+"Rein Me In" became Fender's first song to reach number-one on the UK Singles Chart in February 2026; it subsequently spent 23 non-consecutive weeks at number one, becoming the longest-running number-one single in UK music history.
+It also won the Brit Award for Song of the Year.
+Outside the United Kingdom, "Rein Me In" also topped the charts in Australia and Ireland and reached number two in New Zealand.
+It became Fender's first entry on the Billboard Hot 100, peaking at number 45.

 Background and release

+"Rein Me In" was originally included as the eighth track of Fender's third studio album, People Watching.
+The song was written by Fender himself and produced with Adam Granduciel, Markus Dravs, Joe Atkinson and Dean Thompson.
+"Rein Me In" is about self-sabotage in romantic relationships.
+In the song, Fender "is too afraid to be 'reined in' by love and instead rejects anyone who gets too close".
+The lyrics are set over a jazzy instrumental that includes piano and saxophone.

-Fender debuted the remix during a 6 June show at London Stadium, bringing Dean on stage to perform it.
+Fender debuted the new version during a 6 June show at London Stadium, bringing Dean on stage to perform it.
 Videos of the performance went viral.
-The two performed the remix again on 15 June at Fender's St. James' Park concert.
-Fender announced the official release of the remix on 20 June, stating that Dean "added a female perspective to 'Rein Me In,' and I think it's all the better for it."
+The two performed the version again on 15 June at Fender's St. James' Park concert.
+Fender announced the official release of the new version on 20 June, stating that Dean "added a female perspective to 'Rein Me In,' and I think it's all the better for it".
 Dean said that "Rein Me In" was her favourite song from the album.

-Composition

-"Rein Me In" is about self-sabotage in romantic relationships.
-In the song, Fender "is too afraid to be 'reined in' by love and instead rejects anyone who gets too close."
-The lyrics are set over a jazzy instrumental that includes piano and saxophone.

 Critical reception

 The original version of "Rein Me In" received praise from music critics.
-Sarah Bea Milner of Screen Rant called the song "catchy" and "earnest," writing that "Fender's mumblecore tenor works particularly well against bright guitar and solid bass groove."
+Sarah Bea Milner of Screen Rant called the song "catchy" and "earnest", writing that "Fender's mumblecore tenor works particularly well against bright guitar and solid bass groove."
 Brianna Corrine of Atwood Magazine noted that it "explores a different, lighter side of Fender’s capabilities" compared to the rest of the album.
-Writing for Billboard, Thomas Smith and Sophie Williams described the song as a "starkly arranged epic...with a vocal performance that delivers the type of passion and intensity that, the closer you listen, you can feel in your chest."
+Writing for Billboard, Thomas Smith and Sophie Williams described the song as a "starkly arranged epic [...] with a vocal performance that delivers the type of passion and intensity that, the closer you listen, you can feel in your chest".

-The remix was also well-received by critics.
-Nick Levine of the Official Charts Company called it a "stellar collaboration."
-Blunt Magazines Jake Fitzpatrick wrote that the "stormy, tender and anthemic" remix was "a love letter to the kind of songwriting that knows when to burn slow."
+The Olivia Dean version was also well-received by critics.
+Nick Levine of the Official Charts called it a "stellar collaboration".
+Blunt Magazines Jake Fitzpatrick wrote that the "stormy, tender and anthemic" version was "a love letter to the kind of songwriting that knows when to burn slow".
 Rolling Stone UK included the song in their weekly Hot New Songs playlist.